Capgemini/angular_unit_example/README.md

 ```
 This will install grunt, and allow you to start using grunt tasks.

+Look in `package.json` to see how the npm installation has been configured.

 Development
 -----------
 To view the app use a server to serve `angular_example/app/app.html` and view it in a browser.